Refractory period (physiology): Neuronal refractory period

 Phase two is repolarization.
-During repolarization, voltage-gated sodium ion channels inactivate (different from the closed state) due to the now-depolarized membrane, and voltage-gated potassium channels activate (open).
+During repolarization, voltage-gated sodium ion channels inactivate (different from the closed state) due to the probabilistic movements of the ball-and-chain model.
+Now, due to the depolarization of the cell membrane, voltage-gated potassium channels activate (open).
 Both the inactivation of the sodium ion channels and the opening of the potassium ion channels act to repolarize the cell's membrane potential back to its resting membrane potential.

 When the cell's membrane voltage overshoots its resting membrane potential (near -60 mV), the cell enters a phase of hyperpolarization.
 This is due to a larger-than-resting potassium conductance across the cell membrane.
 This potassium conductance eventually drops and the cell returns to its resting membrane potential.

 Recent research has shown that neuronal refractory periods can exceed 20 milliseconds.
 Furthermore, the relation between hyperpolarization and the neuronal refractory was questioned, as neuronal refractory periods were observed for neurons that do not exhibit hyperpolarization.
 The neuronal refractory period was shown to be dependent on the origin of the input signal to the neuron, as well as the preceding spiking activity of the neuron.

 The refractory periods are due to the inactivation property of voltage-gated sodium channels and the lag of potassium channels in closing.
 Voltage-gated sodium channels have two gating mechanisms, the activation mechanism that opens the channel with depolarization and the inactivation mechanism that closes the channel with repolarization.
 While the channel is in the inactive state, it will not open in response to depolarization.
 The period when the majority of sodium channels remain in the inactive state is the absolute refractory period.
 After this period, there are enough voltage-activated sodium channels in the closed (active) state to respond to depolarization.
 However, voltage-gated potassium channels that opened in response to repolarization do not close as quickly as voltage-gated sodium channels; to return to the active closed state.
 During this time, the extra potassium conductance means that the membrane is at a higher threshold and will require a greater stimulus to cause action potentials to fire.
 In other words, because the membrane potential inside the axon becomes increasingly negative relative to the outside of the membrane, a stronger stimulus will be required to reach the threshold voltage, and thus, initiate another action potential.
 This period is the relative refractory period.